Solo SBBK-10 DIY Headless Electric Bass Guitar Kit

 • Strings

-IMPORTANT (in addition to our standard return policy): due to their nature kits can be returned only in virtually untouched condition and in original package.
+Disclaimer: Kits can only be returned in virtually untouched condition and in original packaging

 Additional information